Transfer efficiency enhancement and eigenstate properties in locally symmetric disordered finite chains: Eigenstate fragmentation in locally reflection-symmetric disordered (LRD) lattices

-Given this general correspondence between correlation and delocalization, let us now analyze the PDF evolution with varying $D$ more specifically as a result of the local symmetry-induced state profiles described in \cref{sec:symmetrization}.
-Since increasing $D$ yields smaller domains on average, it thereby also leads to smaller average widths $\xi^\nu_d$ of the fictitious double-well barriers (see \cref{fig:selectedStates}\,(a) and \cref{eq:fictitiousWidth}) induced by the disorder.
+On top of those short-range statistical characteristics, \cref{fig:ipr_cfs}\,(a) shows a systematic impact of the long-range spatial correlations of the chain on the IPR distributions induced by local symmetry (we comment explicitly on the global symmetry case $D = 1$ later): For any disorder strength $w$, the PDFs shift to lower $\bar{r}$ when adding local symmetry (from $D = 0$ to any $D \neq 0$), and rise to higher $\bar{r}$ as $D$ increases, approaching the random limit again at $D = N$.
+Let us analyze the PDF evolution with varying $D$ more specifically as a result of the local symmetry-induced state profiles described in \cref{sec:symmetrization}.
+Since increasing $D$ yields smaller domains on average, it thereby also leads to smaller average widths $\xi^\nu_d$ of the fictitious double-well barriers (see \cref{fig:selectedStates}\,(a)) induced by the disorder.
 This in turn favors the occurrence of $eo$ state pairs (with relatively small IPR) compared to $lr$ pairs (with relatively large IPR), as concluded in \cref{sec:symmetrization}.
-At the same time, however, the occurrence of domain-interface-localized asymmetric states (of type (iv) in \cref{sec:symmetrization}), which have relatively large IPR, increases for larger number ($D-1$) of domain interfaces.
+At the same time, however, the occurrence of domain-interface-localized asymmetric states (of type (iv) in \cref{sec:symmetrization}), of relatively large IPR, increases for larger number ($D-1$) of domain interfaces.
 Also, $eo$ pairs become less supported again for smaller domains where the states do not have enough available space to localize away from the parity-breaking domain boundaries.
 Together, these effects lead to a gradual increase of the mean IPRs for larger $D$ towards the limit $D \to N$.